Good to Grow 2023

-We hope you can join the national day of edible action: Friday 22 to Monday 25 April!
-Registration now open
+We hope you can join the national day of edible action: Friday 21 to Monday 24 April!
+Register your garden now for #GoodToGrow2023

 No problem!
 Membership is free and the form takes about 5 minutes.
 Anyone in London growing food in at least one square metre or more is eligible to join.
 Read more about the benefits.